elementary/docs/writing-apps/untitled/README.md

 Every app comes with a .desktop file.
 This file contains all the information needed to display your app in the Applications Menu and in the Dock.
 Let's go ahead and make one:

 1. In your project's root, create a new folder called "data".
-2. Create a new file in Code and save it in the "data" folder as "com.github.yourusername.yourrepositoryname.desktop".
-This naming scheme is called [Reverse Domain Name Notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) and will ensure that your .desktop file has a unique file name.
+2. Create a new file in Code and save it in the "data" folder as "hello-again.desktop".
 3. Type the following into your .desktop file.
 Like before, try to guess what each line does.

    ```text